 Motion to Open the Speakers List - Used to determine the order of speakers.
-If you motioned to open the Speakers List you will be offered the opportunity to speak first, which you may choose to decline.
+The delegation that motions to open the Speakers List will be offered the opportunity to speak first, which they may choose to decline.
 (50% + 1 vote required)

-Motion for an Unmoderated Caucus - Moves away from the Speakers List to allow you to freely move around the room, discussing ideas with other delegates and drafting resolutions.
+Motion for an Unmoderated Caucus - Moves away from the Speakers List to allow delegates to freely move around the room, discussing ideas with other delegates and drafting resolutions.
 When raising the motion, specify your delegation, total time of the caucus, and the purpose of the unmoderated caucus.
 (50% + 1 vote required)